 There is also evidence of the park’s growing historical significance.
 During an excavation for a proposed swimming pool in 1940, CCC workers unearthed evidence of prehistoric village, opening the door to a lost and forgotten civilization.
 The site has since been developed as Chucalissa Indian Village and includes a village, preserved archaeological excavations and a modern museum.

 T.O.
 Fuller State Park is located in Shelby County within the southern limits of the city of Memphis.
 The park consists of 1,138 acres filled with a diverse wildlife.
 The area is ideal for birdwatchers and outdoor enthusiasts with its abundance of plant and wildlife from the Mississippi flood plains to its high and overshadowing bluff ridges.
-The park offers more than six-miles of hiking trails ranging from moderate to rugged.
+The park offers approximately six-miles of hiking trails ranging from moderate to rugged.
 The Discovery Trail is a six-mile continuous loop where visitors have the opportunity to see the Chucalissa Indian Village and Wetlands.